Daily-Nerd/EnvSync/examples/README.md

 ### 2. **basic_usage.py** - Complete Feature Tour

 **What it demonstrates:**
-- All EnvSync features in action
+- All TripWire features in action
 - Format validators (email, postgresql, etc.)
 - Pattern validation with regex
 - Custom validators